jorishr/notes-on-backend/network_requests/ajax/facade-pattern.md

 - the first value: "userId", the second value the id number of the user
 - the queryString we need: `userId=<userNumberId>`
 - map over the arrays and return the queryString
-- all the different user queryString need to be joined together into one string again and with the & as seperator.
+- all the different user queryString need to be joined together into one string again and with the & as separator.
 Thus you get:

 `https://jsonplaceholder.typicode.com/posts?userId=1&userId=2&userId=3...etc`